arvigeus/AZ-204/Questions/API Management.md

 Question: You are developing a solution that requires the Azure API Management (APIM) instance to authenticate to a backend service.
 The authentication process must be secure and aligned with best practices.
 The backend service supports authentication through specific methods, and you need to ensure that the APIM instance can access it without storing credentials within the APIM configuration.
 Which of the following policies should you apply to the APIM instance to achieve this requirement?

-- [x] user-assigned managed
+- [x] authentication-managed-identity
 - [ ] validate-jwt
 - [ ] check-header
 - [ ] set-body

-Answer: By using a user-assigned managed identity, you can authenticate to services that support Azure AD authentication without credentials in your code.
+Answer: By using a authentication-managed-identity identity, you can authenticate to services that support Azure AD authentication without credentials in your code.
 In this scenario, it allows the APIM instance to authenticate to the backend service securely.

 ---

 Question: Your organization has implemented Azure API Management (APIM) and requires a custom TLS/SSL certificate for securing communication.
 The certificate must be obtained from Azure Key Vault, and the process must adhere to security best practices without hardcoding any secrets or credentials in the APIM configuration.
 Which of the following policies should you apply to the APIM instance to fulfill this requirement?

-- [x] user-assigned managed
+- [x] authentication-managed-identity
 - [ ] validate-jwt
 - [ ] check-header
 - [ ] set-body

-Answer: By using a user-assigned managed identity, the APIM instance can authenticate to Azure Key Vault and retrieve the custom TLS/SSL certificate securely without needing to store any credentials in the code or configuration.
+Answer: By using a authentication-managed-identity identity, the APIM instance can authenticate to Azure Key Vault and retrieve the custom TLS/SSL certificate securely without needing to store any credentials in the code or configuration.

 ---